UK VISAS, IMMIGRATION ADVICE & BRITISH CITIZENSHIP

 POINTS-BASED SYSTEM VISAS

 Settlement/Indefinite Leave to Remain

-New Rules from 6 April 2014: Last ILR applications based on Tier 1 General will be in April 2018.
+New rules from 6 April 2015: Last ILR applications based on Tier 1 General will be in April 2018.
 If you cannot qualify until then, such as because of absences or a driving offence, you'd need to switch to another category.
-Plus no more endless Tier 1 General extensions - last will be in April 2015.
 For an individual advice book our Advice Session now!

 We can submit ILR applications every week for same-day service for applicable categories, we are authorised by the UK Border Agency.
 We can also assist with postal applications for all categories.

 This is a permanent UK visa, officially called Indefinite Leave to Remain (ILR) allows to stay in the UK indefinitely - forever.

 You can apply for an ILR under all categories within 28 days before the end of your 'qualifying period', not earlier.
 A qualifying period of duration of (lawful) continuous residency in the UK.
 For spouses/partners of UK citizens and their dependants it is 2 or 5 years depending on the visa issue date; for most others - 5 years; for Long Residence applications - 10 years of lawful residence.
 All the above categories are eligible for same-day service at Home Office except 10 years of Long Residence and applications following a 5 -year visa under Humanitarian Protection.